icgc-dcc/dcc-etl/dcc-etl-exporter/README.md

 	mvn package

 This will create a tarball which contains the executables for running exporter.
+Inside the tarball, the directory structure is as follows:
+	bin/       #contains some helper scripts for executing exporter conf/      #contains logback and log4j configurations
+	lib/       #contains pig runtime and exporter udfs logs/      #contains log files
+	pig/       #contains the pig scripts for the exporter python/    #contains the python scripts for the exporter

+lib/dcc-etl-exporter.jar is registered into the pig scripts during the runtime by the python scripts via parameter substitution under the variable name LIB.
+If by any reason you need to modify the name of the jar, you need to update it in the python scripts (exporter.py and bulkloader.py).

 System Requirements
 ---
 - CDH 4.1.3 (Hadoop HDFS and MapReduce)
-- HBase 0.93
+- HBase 0.92.1
 - Pig 0.12.1 (Bundled)

 Configurations